HirooHG/tictactoe/README.md

-# Tic Tac Toe wob sockets
+# Tic Tac Toe web sockets

 A Tic Tac Toe project in order to learn about web sockets